 - MSDE: The WEE Center is accredited by MSDE.
 This accreditation ensure the professionalism of the staff.
 For more information please see marylandpublicschools.org

 - Maryland EXCELS: The WEE Center has ranked Level 5 for the high level of quality child care that we offer.
 To learn more about Maryland excels visit www.marylandexcels.org

-The WEE Center uses Creative Curriculum, which is the NAEYC and MSDE approved curriculum.
+The WEE Center uses Creative Curriculum, which is the MSDE approved curriculum.